gift-surg/GIFT-Grab/doc/issues.md

 ## `boost_numpy` library not found by CMake

-If (although you've successfully installed Boost), you encounter an error similar to
+If (although you've successfully installed Boost) you encounter an error similar to

 ```
 Could not find the following Boost libraries: